Hey, how’s it going guys, this is Vapepenzone – Juul Australia Online Vape Store again,

 - Flavour, which has improved and become incredibly tasty

-- Pods which have enabled this experience to become more portable, discrete, easier to conceal, and much more simplistic.
+- Juul pods which have enabled this experience to become more portable, discrete, easier to conceal, and much more simplistic.

 I believe if the industry had not evolved in these four ways that the legalisation of vaping would not be as questionable.

-These are simply my thoughts, my largest concern would be that tobacco companies become more involved in the vaping industry.
+These are simply my thoughts about Juul Australia, my largest concern would be that tobacco companies become more involved in the vaping industry.

 Give me an old school RDA or even an RTA, a mod with plenty of batteries that go forever, a dash of flavour and some freebase any day!